George Leo Thomas

-George Leo Thomas (born May 19, 1950) is an American prelate of the Catholic Church who has served as archbishop of the Archdiocese of Las Vegas in Nevada since 2023.
-He served as bishop of the Diocese of Las Vegas from 2018 to its upgrade as archdiocese in 2023.
+George Leo Thomas (born May 19, 1950) is an American Catholic prelate who serves as archbishop of the Archdiocese of Las Vegas.
+He served as bishop of the Diocese of Las Vegas from 2018 until its elevation as an archdiocese in 2023.

 Thomas previously served as bishop of the Diocese of Helena in Montana from 2004 to 2018 and as an auxiliary bishop of the Archdiocese of Seattle in Washington State from 1999 to 2004.

-Biography

-Early life
+Early life and education

 George Thomas was born on May 19, 1950, in Anaconda, Montana, as the second of the five children of George and Mary (née Cronin) Thomas.
 Raised in Butte, Montana, he graduated from Butte Central Catholic High School in 1968.
 Thomas studied at Carroll College in Helena, Montana, obtaining his bachelor's degree in literature in 1972.
 Deciding to become a priest, Thomas then studied at St. Thomas Seminary in Bothell, Washington, earning his Master of Divinity degree there in 1976.